cpina/ace-it-presentation/contents-django-in-the-antarctic.md

 Fran created a Django project with a small admin an example... and I loved it!
-???
-Thought "nooooo..." because it's big, we didn't have time
 ---
-# One week of Django
+# My first week of Django
 I went back home and really enjoyed learning Django:
 - Writing Django models is easier than MySQL _create table_ (with foreign keys, etc.)
-- Easier to change the models and migrate
-- We needed authentication of users
-- Permissions for tables were useful
-- Templates are very well integrated with models
-- All the admin part that we used has a good default UI
-- Easy to extend
+- I had done similar things 15 or 20 years ago without any framework: this was more productive!
+- Thinking of writing all the authentication, permissions, admin-alike, migrations, integrate templates with models, etc. would be scary

 ---
 # If you are new to Django...
-I feel that for debugging certain issues it's needed:
+I feel that for debugging certain issues it's needed to know:
+- Python
 - HTML
 - CSS
+- git
 - Javascript
+- jQuery
 - HTTP
-- Unit tests
 - Deployments
 - SQL
 - Database administration
 - Server administration
 - ...

-Luckily I knew, to a certain extend, many of these things
+Luckily I was familiar (more or less) many of these things
 ---
 class: middle, center
 # science-cruise-data-management